IagoFreitas05/checkoutKata/README.md

 - Setup the database tables

 #### 6. Run the command `php artisan php artisan db:seed --class=ProductsAndPromotionsSeeder`
-- Setup the seeder, this will insert the promotions and the products
+- Setup the seeder, this will insert the promotions and the products,  start the project with `php artisan serve` after run the tests with the following command: `./vendor/bin/pest  ` or using your IDE.

 #### 7. Request the endpoint `http://127.0.0.1:8000/api/checkout/total` with the body
 ```json